 We know that adults with autism can achieve greater independence and overall well-being when they are provided with the right support.
 We also recognize that these adults represent a minefield of unique untapped ability that can add value to all of our lives when we take the time to understand and utilize their special interests and skills.
 Diversity is what makes the world beautiful.
 All of us have something special to contribute.

-Our goal is to model for the country what can be accomplished when we recognize the ability and potential within all members of our community and honor their inherent dignity.
+Our goal is to model for the country what can be accomplished when we recognize the ability and potential within all members of our community and honor their inherent worth and dignity.

 WHAT WE DO